EB-5 Capital Stack: A Comprehensive Guide for Investors

 Priority: Highest

-• Sunk Financing Costs: High costs and poor structures can lead to project failure in unfavorable economies
+- Sunk Financing Costs: High costs or poor structures can lead to project failure, particularly in adverse economic conditions.

 Position in Stack: Above Senior Debt